jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-Another one is an error that can meanwhile no longer occur: some cluster's require the (somewhat insecure) `cluster_user_trust` setting to be set to `True`:
+Another one is an error that can meanwhile no longer occur:

+some clusters require the (somewhat insecure) `cluster_user_trust` setting to be set to `True`:

 ```
 This cluster can only be created with trust/cluster_user_trust = True in magnum.conf`
 ```

 Nowadays the heuristic checking for clusters that may require this setting has been removed.

 You may still see this error on clouds running OpenStack Newton, but on more recent releases it will not occur.

 You will see various later failures on clouds that require this setting to be set to `True`, though.

-We will cover some of these later.
+We will show you what that looks like that in the Kubernetes debugging section.

 -->